 When a creature runs out of breath, it can survive for a number of rounds equal to its Constitution modifier (minimum 1 round).
-At the start of its next turn, it drops to 0 hit points and is dying.
+At the start of its next turn, it drops to 0 hit points and is dying, and it can't regain hit points or be stabilized until it can breathe again.